 Esther and Mordecai

-Mordecai told Esther to approach the king and ask that the people be spared.
-Unless the king specifically called for you, it was an automatic death sentence to approach the king.
+Trial 5 – Mordecai told Esther to approach the king and ask that the people be spared.
+It was the custom at that time that unless the king specifically called for you, it was an automatic death sentence to approach him.
 Only if he offered you to touch his scepter would you be spared.
 Esther was afraid, but Mordecai reminded her that God’s hand was in their lives and that who knew but what she had been put in this very position so she could save her people.

 Esther had all the Jews fast with her to have the king’s heart softened, but she determined that if she perished, then she perished.
 Either way, she would die if she did not make the attempt.
 She willingly put her life on the line to intervene for her people.
 The long and the short of it is that her plea to the king was successful and her people were saved.